 · Classroom Technologies: BSC will enhance classroom technologies to provide the flexibility needed in an environment with possible COVID-19 related disruptions.

-Q: Will BSC have face-to-face or online classes this fall?
+Q: Will BSC have face-to-face classes this fall?

 For the most part, hands-on technical programs will continue in a face-to-face format with limited class sizes, social distancing, and mask requirements.
 General education classes will be offered in a hybrid format that, depending on the social distancing requirements in place, will allow face-to-face classroom instruction as well as a synchronous online classroom environment (online in real time).